Bowman catches two touchdowns as Eskimos defeat Blue Bombers in West semifinal

 Edmonton played in last year's East Division final as the crossover team, losing to the eventual Grey Cup-champion Ottawa Redblacks.

 Both clubs were 12-6 in the regular season, with Winnipeg winning the two previous matches.
-The Bombers had entered the game by wining only two of their last five games.
+The Bombers had entered the game by winning only two of their last five games and were hosting the city's first playoff game since 2011.

-Edmonton had a 39-16 lead at 3:20 of the fourth quarter when the Bombers attempted a comeback.
-Weston Dressler caught a 20-yard TD pass at 6:58 and a two-point convert pass to Matt Coates was successful.

-Winnipeg got down to Edmonton's 26-yard line, but Chris Givens couldn't hang onto a pass and the Bombers turned the ball over on downs with just over four minutes left.
-It was their third turnover.

 Edmonton led 7-3 after the first quarter, the game was tied 10-10 at halftime and the Eskimos were ahead 25-16 after three quarters.